 This is less to go on than is preferable, but enough, I think, to get the point of his argument.
 My problem with his argument is twofold.
 First, Bloom presumes the superiority of utilitarianism.
-Second, empathy is one a few reasons a person might object to utilitarianism, and maybe not even the most compelling one.
-In fact, the reason why empathy does so is important.
-These both need explaining.
+Second, I contend empathy is only one a few reasons a person might object to utilitarianism, and maybe not even the most compelling one.
+Further, the reason why empathy often chafes with utilitarian thinking is important.

-Before I do so it’s important to recognize his initial point in the video, that empathy can blind us to the long-term consequences of our actions.
+Before I explain further, it’s important to recognize Bloom’s initial point in the video, that empathy can blind us to the long-term consequences of our actions.
 I don’t think the connection between empathy and short-sidedness is at all obvious.
-He seems to be suggesting that empathy can cause a person to act impulsively and without thinking through consequences.
-I would agree that empathy can cause a person to do so, not that it necessarily does, but this merely suggests that empathy ought not be the sole driver of our actions.
-From where I sit, no one impulse or source of ethical consideration should ever guide our acting.
-That is, the initial point Bloom makes isn’t really an argument against empathy at all.
+I would agree that empathy can cause a person to be short-sided, but not that it necessarily does.
+Therefore, there may be good reason to think empathy ought not be the sole motivation for our actions.
+Yet, from where I sit, it seems preferable for no single impulse or motivation to guide our acting.
+This is to say, the initial point Bloom makes isn’t really an argument against empathy at all.

 Now on to my more direct disagreement.
-Firstly, Bloom seems to disparage empathy because it can prevent us from doing the best thing for the largest number of people.
+Bloom seems to disparage empathy because it can prevent us from doing the best thing for the largest number of people.
 This may in fact be true, and this claim has some intuitive resonance.
-However the point presumes that utilitarianism is the preferable ethical perspective.
-He may present a convincing argument to this end in the book, but until he makes a convincing one there is no reason to think so.
-In fact, there are many reasons to think otherwise.
+However, the point presumes that utilitarianism is the preferable ethical perspective.
+Bloom may present a robust and convincing argument for this in the book, but without doing so I find no reason to agree to such a presumption.
+In fact, I can think of many reasons to think otherwise.